-- 1. Drain the oil from the engine crankcase. - 2.
-Allow the oil filter to drain. - 3.
-Before removing the oil filter, clean the area around the oil filter to keep dirt and debris out of the engine.
+- 1. Before removing the oil filter, clean the area around the oil filter and housing to keep dirt and debris out of the engine.
 Remove the old filter.
-Wipe off the surface where the oil filter mounts. - 4.
-Place a new replacement filter in a shallow pan with the open end up.
-Pour new oil, of the proper type, in through the threaded center hole.
-Stop pouring when the oil reaches the bottom of the threads.
-Allow a minute or two for the oil to be absorbed by the filter material. - 5.
+On crankcase mounted oil filter housings, a spring loaded inner cup allows automatic oil drainback into the crankcase as the oil filter is removed.
+Wipe off the surface where the oil filter mounts. - 2.
+Drain the oil from the engine crankcase. - 3.
+Allow ample time for the oil to drain from the crankcase. - Reinstall the drain plug and torque to 21.4 N·m (15.7 ft. lb.). - 5.
 Apply a thin film of clean oil to the rubber gasket on the new filter. - 6.
-Install the replacement oil filter to the filter adapter or oil cooler.
-Turn the oil filter clockwise until the rubber gasket contacts the filter adapter or oil cooler, then tighten the filter an additional 3/4 to 1 turn. - Reinstall the drain plug.
-Make sure it is tightened to 13.6 N·m (10 ft. lb.) torque. - 8.
-Fill the crankcase with new oil of the proper type to the "F" mark on the dipstick.

-9. Start the engine and check for oil leaks.
+Install the replacement oil filter.
+Turn the oil filter clockwise until the rubber gasket contacts the oil filter housing (not inner cup), then tighten the filter an additional 3/4 to 1 turn. - 7.
+Fill the crankcase with new oil of the proper type to the "F" mark on the dipstick. - 8.
+Start the engine and check for oil leaks.
 Correct any leaks before placing the engine into service.
 Check oil level to be sure it is up to but not over the "F" mark.